+11.(h)

-- 11.(a) The City's transportation network is accessible, safe, equitable, and sustainable. - 11.(b) The City's active transportation network is complete and connected for all ages and abilities, minimizing the need for daily personal vehicle use. - 11.(c) Residents increasingly choose active or shared modes of transportation when moving throughout the community. - 11.(d) The City's transportation network is designed to support multi-modal movement and choice year-round.
+- 11.(b) The City's active transportation network is complete and connected for all ages and abilities, minimizing the need for daily personal vehicle use. - supports the built environment and surrounding land uses.

+The City's transportation network